-From time to time during the term of the Equity Purchase Agreement, and at our sole discretion, we may present L2 Capital with a put notice requiring L2 Capital to purchase shares of our common stock.
-We have the ability to sell up to \$10 million in shares of our common stock (or approximately 142.86 million shares assuming a purchase price of \$0.07 per share, the closing price of our shares of common stock on the OTCQB on October 12, 2018) under the Equity Purchase Agreement, subject to certain limits, and provided that, among other things, such shares are registered by us for resale by L2 Capital.
-In addition, on October 5, 2018, we issued 3,850,597 shares of our common stock to L2 Capital as the commitment fee under the Equity Purchase Agreement.
-Pursuant to this prospectus, we are registering a total of 60,454,321 shares, consisting of (i) 56,603,724 shares of the shares that L2 Capital has agreed to purchase from us pursuant to the terms and conditions of an Equity Purchase Agreement, and (ii) 3,850,597 shares that we issued to L2 Capital as the commitment fee under the Equity Purchase Agreement.
-Our ability to sell any additional shares to L2 Capital under the Equity Purchase Agreement will be contingent on our ability to prepare and file one or more additional registration statements registering the resale of such additional shares.
+From time to time during the term of the Equity Purchase Agreement, and at our sole discretion, we may present Oasis Capital with a put notice requiring Oasis Capital to purchase shares of our common stock.
+We have the ability to sell up to \$10 million in shares of our common stock (or approximately 666.67 million shares assuming a purchase price of \$0.015 per share, the closing price of our shares of common stock on the OTCQB on February 14, 2019) under the Equity Purchase Agreement, subject to certain limits, and provided that, among other things, such shares are registered by us for resale by Oasis Capital.
+Pursuant to this registration statement of which this prospectus is a part, we are registering a total of 111,203,954 shares that Oasis Capital has agreed to purchase from us pursuant to the terms and conditions of an Equity Purchase Agreement.
+Such share amount represents one-third of the shares of our common stock held by non-affiliates of our Company as February 14, 2019.
+Our ability to sell any additional shares to Oasis Capital under the Equity Purchase Agreement will be contingent on our ability to prepare and file one or more additional registration statements registering the resale of such additional shares.

-As a result, if we sell and issue any shares to L2 Capital under the Equity Purchase Agreement, our existing stockholders will experience immediate dilution upon the purchase of any of the shares by L2 Capital.
-L2 Capital may resell some, if not all, of the shares that we issue to it under the Equity Purchase Agreement, and subject to certain volume limitations, the commitment fee shares, and such sales could cause the market price of our common stock to decline significantly.
-To the extent of any such decline, any subsequent puts would require us to issue and sell a greater number of shares to L2 Capital in exchange for each dollar of the put amount.
+As a result, if we sell and issue any shares to Oasis Capital under the Equity Purchase Agreement, our existing stockholders will experience immediate dilution upon the purchase of any of the shares by Oasis Capital.
+Oasis Capital may resell some, if not all, of the shares that we issue to it under the Equity Purchase Agreement, and subject to certain volume limitations, the commitment fee shares, and such sales could cause the market price of our common stock to decline significantly.
+To the extent of any such decline, any subsequent puts would require us to issue and sell a greater number of shares to Oasis Capital in exchange for each dollar of the put amount.
 Under these circumstances, the existing stockholders of our company will experience greater dilution.
-The effect of this dilution may, in turn, cause the price of our common stock to decrease further, both because of the downward pressure on the stock price that would be caused by a large number of sales of our shares into the public market by L2 Capital, and because our existing stockholders may disagree with a decision to sell shares to L2 Capital at a time when our stock price is low, and may in response decide to sell additional shares, further decreasing our stock price.
+The effect of this dilution may, in turn, cause the price of our common stock to decrease further, both because of the downward pressure on the stock price that would be caused by a large number of sales of our shares into the public market by Oasis Capital, and because our existing stockholders may disagree with a decision to sell shares to Oasis Capital at a time when our stock price is low, and may in response decide to sell additional shares, further decreasing our stock price.
 If we draw down amounts under the Equity Line when our share price is decreasing, we will need to issue more shares to raise the same amount of funding.